 March 30, 2020

-The Act states that an employer, including a religious or nonprofit organization, with fewer than 50 employees is exempt from providing
+The Act states that an employer, including a religious or nonprofit organization, with fewer than 50 employees is exempt from providing:

-If an authorized officer of the business has determined that:
+If an authorized officer of the business determined that:

-3. There are not sufficient workers who are able, willing, and qualified, and who will be available at the time and place needed, to perform the labor or services provided by the employee or employees requesting paid sick leave or expanded family and medical leave, and these labor or services are needed for the small business to operate at a minimal capacity.
-The process for electing this small business exemption is still not clear.
-The guidance says the employer should document the above, but also says the employer should not send any materials to the Department of Labor.
+- There are no sufficient workers able, willing, qualified, and available at the time and place needed, to perform the labor or services provided by the employee requesting paid sick leave or expanded family and medical leave.

+The guidance says the Department encourages employers and employees to collaborate to reach the best solution for maintaining the business and ensuring employee safety.
+The process for electing this small business exemption is still unclear.
+The guidance says the employer should document the above.
+It also says the employer should not send any materials to the Department of Labor.

 We will, of course, keep you updated.
-This information is accurate as of March 30, 2020, and is subject to change based on any new legislation.
+This information is accurate as of March 30, 2020.
+It is subject to change based on any new legislation.